skip to content

 00:35:32 - Anthony Campolo

-if you want a fun story about a thing being in a folder that you didn't know so your whole life was destroyed.
-I once had a Node Modules folder in my root directory that I didn't know about so that anytime I would download a project, enter it, and then run a dev command Nothing would happen.
-I was unable to run a dev server on my computer for the first two months of my boot camp because no one could figure out the problem.
-I wrote everything in a code sandbox and then I would fork the code sandbox into a git repo and then I would deploy the git repo on netlify.
-I deployed my project every single day to show it to my.
-To show to my teacher.
-So I actually learned how to deploy projects like, three months before everyone else because I couldn't run it on my computer.
+If you want a fun story about a thing being in a folder that you didn't know about, so your whole life was destroyed: I once had a node_modules folder in my root directory that I didn't know about, so that anytime I would download a project, enter it, and then run a dev command, nothing would happen.
+I was unable to run a dev server on my computer for the first two months of my bootcamp because no one could figure out the problem.
+I wrote everything in a CodeSandbox, and then I would fork the CodeSandbox into a git repo, and then I would deploy the git repo on Netlify.
+I deployed my project every single day to show it to my teacher.
+So I actually learned how to deploy projects like three months before everyone else because I couldn't run it on my computer.
 Isn't that incredible?

 00:36:23 - Jenn Junod

-Is that why you, like, wanted me to use Vercel as, like, my first one?
-So I could show that thing exactly.
-Built.
+Is that why you wanted me to use Vercel as my first one?
+So I could show that thing I built?

 00:36:32 - Anthony Campolo